dylandreimerink/edb/Readme.md

 `edb` uses userspace eBPF [emulation](https://github.com/dylandreimerink/mimic#mimic-ebpf-userspace-emulator) to run eBPF programs instead of loading them into the kernel, this allows us to debug them like any other program.
 Altho this method is not perfect due to possible differences between the emulator and actual Linux machines, it is better than nothing.

 >**WARNING/NOTE** This project is still a work in progress, so is the emulator on which it runs.
 Not all eBPF programs might run inside the debugger or some features might be missing.
-Please take a look at the [TODO](#TODO) of this projects and the [TODO](https://github.com/dylandreimerink/mimic#features--todo) of the emulator for a list of missing features.
+Please take a look at the [issues]([#TODO](https://github.com/dylandreimerink/edb/issues)) of this projects and the [TODO](https://github.com/dylandreimerink/mimic#features--todo) of the emulator for a list of missing features.

 ## Installation